shinesoleil/orderingFourth/README.md

  e: 5 min
  r: 4 min

-2. create payment with parameters and find payment by user id and order id
+2. create payment with parameters and find payment by order id
  e: 15 min
+ r: 24 min

 3. return 201 when POST with parameters
  e: 8 min